SpaceDan20/AI_Researcher/README.md

 python main.py
 ```

-The summary will be saved to `summaries.txt`.
+The summary will be saved to `summaries.md`.